 - Psychological evaluation.
-To check for signs of depression, your doctor or mental health provider will talk to you about your symptoms, thoughts, feelings and behavior patterns.
-Your doctor may have you fill out a questionnaire to help answer these questions.
+To check for signs of atypical depression, your doctor or mental health professional will talk to you about your symptoms, thoughts, feelings and behavior patterns.
+He or she may have you fill out a questionnaire to help answer these questions.

 - DSM-5.
-Your mental health professional may compare your symptoms with the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
-This manual is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
+To help make a diagnosis, your mental health professional may compare your symptoms with the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 Medications and talk therapy (psychotherapy) are effective for most people with depression, including atypical depression.
 Your primary care doctor or psychiatrist can prescribe medications to relieve symptoms.
 However, many people with atypical depression benefit from also seeing a psychologist or other mental health professional.